AWS-First-Cloud-Journey/000001-CreateAWSAccount/content/6-Support-cases/_index.md

 ---
-title : "Creating Support Cases and Case Management in AWS" date :  "2025-10-05" weight : 6
+title: "Create and Manage Support Cases in AWS"
+date: "2025-10-05"
+weight: 6
-chapter : false
+chapter: false
-pre : " <b> 6. </b> "
+pre: " <b> 6. </b> "
 ---

-#### Creating Support Cases and Case Management in AWS
+#### Create and Manage Support Cases in AWS

 This guide covers how to create and manage support cases in AWS, including various case types, severity levels, and the process for handling different support requests.